-Visiting Castellina Marittima is to experience a scenery that brings together all the most characteristic aspects of the Tuscan landscape: rolling hills where olives, wine and wheat are harvested, rows of cypress trees and the lush Mediterranean scrub, a natural habitat for boars and other wild animals.
+Visiting Castellina Marittima allows you to experience a scenery that brings together all the most characteristic aspects of the Tuscan landscape: rolling hills where olives, wine and wheat are harvested, rows of cypress trees and the lush Mediterranean scrub.

-One of the most interesting things to discover in this town is its ancient bond with alabaster quarrying and production.
-To learn about this tradition, a visit to the Alabaster Ecomuseum is in order, a varied, multi-location museum that follows the history of alabaster extraction in Castellina, Santa Luce and Volterra, narrating the importance of the quarries in this part of Tuscany.
-The Castellina Museum Unit holds archival materials related to the quarrying.
-The 18th-century Church of San Giovanni Battista stands out among the town’s many monuments, inside which visitors can see two alabaster columns that were once part of the original altar.
+To learn all about the tradition of alabaster, a visit to the Alabaster Ecomuseumis in order.
+The varied, multi-location museum follows the history of alabaster extraction in Castellina, Santa Luce and Volterra, narrating the importance of the quarries in this part of Tuscany; the Punto Museale Centrale of Castellina holds particularly important archival materials relating to the quarrying.

-But the territory surrounding Castellina Marittima is a world of exploration in and of itself: the dense network of nature paths is ideal for enthusiasts of trekking and bike excursions, and eventually links up with the part of the Etruscan Coast Wine Road that crosses through this area, along which you can enjoy the many wineries producing high-quality wines.
+The Etruscan Coast area surrounding Castellina Marittima is a world of exploration in and of itself: the dense network of nature paths is ideal for enthusiasts of trekking and bike excursions, allowing you to visit villages such as Riparbella and Santa Luce.
+A few kilometres from the town is the sea of Vada and Cecina.

 The Wiva Music Festival is definitely an occasion when it's worth visiting Castellina Marittima.
 Over the years it’s become an important showcase for many up-and-coming bands, as is the Festival of Peasant Cuisine, in which gastronomic specialties and historic traditional recipes are on offer.